 - 1. Pants or slacks must reach the ankle/top of shoe.
 (No Capri's) - 2.
 Dresses or skirts must not be any higher than one inch above the knee and must cover the thighs when sitting. - 3.
 Blouses, shirts, sweaters must not be tight-fitting. - 4.
 Clothing should not expose the bare-midriff or display cleavage. - 5.
 Undergarments should not be visible. - 6.
 Shoes must have a solid top surface and be closed toe. - 7.
 Denim clothing is not acceptable. - 8.
 Use of jewelry and other accessories should be conservative.
 The following guidelines should be followed: - a.
-Earrings should not exceed $1\frac{1}{2}$ inches diameter in size and should not extend more than $1\frac{1}{2}$ inches below the edge of the ear. - b.
+Earrings should not exceed 1 1⁄2 inches diameter in size and should not extend more than 1 1⁄2inches below the edge of the ear. - b.
 Maximum of 3 rings total for both hands. - c.
 No jewelry that will dangle into the patient's care space-bracelets or necklaces. - d.
 Dental jewelry should not be worn while in the clinical setting. - 9.
 Visible body piercing, other than earrings, is not allowed. - 10.
-Tattoos should be covered or be smaller than 1" in diameter. - 11.
+Tattoos should be covered if possible. - 11.
 Personal hygiene is important as well.
 Please follow these recommendations: - a.
 Excessive use of cologne or perfumes should be avoided. - b.
 Student should not have any recognizable odor of tobacco while in the clinical setting. - c.
 Nails should be clean and neatly trimmed. - d.
 Nail colors should be neutral.
-No acrylic nails are allowed.
+No acrylic nails are allowed. - 12.
+Other dress code policies as presented by the clinical areas

-Created 4/2010

-Reviewed: 6/12, 8/16, 8/18, 8/19, 8/20
+Created 4/2010 Reviewed: 6/12, 8/16, 8/18, 8/19, 8/20, 8/21, 8/22